Legal Help If You’ve Been Injured While On A Cruise

 There are many laws pertaining to cruise ships.
 First, they are considered common carriers.
 This means that they must ensure that every public part of the ship is safe for passengers to use, and that if there are hazards, crew members must warn the passengers of those hazards.
 Common carriers have a higher duty of care than commercial stores and other businesses have to their customers.

-Many cruise ships are also international carriers, and most operate under a flag different than the United States’.
+Many cruise ships are also international carriers, and most operate under a flag different than that of the United States.
 When this is the case, oftentimes the cruise ship company gets to decide whether the lawsuit is heard in the United States, or elsewhere.
 These laws are applied under the Athens Convention.

 However, all U.S. passengers are protected by the International Convention for the Safety of Life at Sea, which states that passengers are entitled to remain safe at all times.
 The Death on the High Seas by Wrongful Act is another law that allows United States citizens to file a wrongful death lawsuit in the event of a family member’s death at sea.